Jeanine Áñez: Other processes

 On 12 June, the Supreme Tribunal of Justice delivered formal indictments to the Legislative Assembly requesting liability trials for the first, second, and fourth cases.
 Senator Rodríguez conveyed his hope that a two-thirds majority of legislators would approve the processes.

 In a separate case, Áñez was charged for appointing an unqualified official to the Bolivian Food Company (EBA).
 In 2021, a judge determined that Áñez be prosecuted by ordinary means.
 Her defense appealed the decision, arguing that the alleged acts occurred in the exercise of her presidency.
 On 18 April 2022, the Fourth Criminal Chamber of La Paz ruled in favor of Áñez, stating that only through a trial of responsibilities could she be prosecuted for actions committed as president.
 President of the Court Orlando Rojas noted that even if it was determined that Áñez did not assume office by constitutional means, that does not imply that she did not exercise the presidency.

+On 20 April 2023, a judge determined that in case that Áñez continues to fire her lawyers and skip hearings in regards to the cases of Senkata and EBA, Áñez will be declared in "rebellion" and that she will be assigned public defenders for the processes to continue. Áñez had previously accused the judge of malfeasance in office.